squid-cache/squid-cache.github.io/docs/SquidFaq/InterceptionProxy.md

 to have configured and built a version of Squid which can recognize the hijacked connections and discern the destination addresses.

-  - For Linux configure Squid with the `--enable-linux-netfilter` option.
+- For Linux configure Squid with the `--enable-linux-netfilter` option

-  - For \*BSD-based systems with IP filter configure Squid with the `--enable-ipf-transparent` option.
+- For \*BSD-based systems with IP filter configure Squid with the `--enable-ipf-transparent` option

-  - If you're using OpenBSD's PF configure Squid with `--enable-pf-transparent`.
+- If you're using OpenBSD's PF configure Squid with `--enable-pf-transparent`

 Do a `make clean` if you previously configured without that option, or the correct settings may not be present.

-Squid-2.6+ and Squid-3.0+ support both WCCPv1 and WCCPv2 by default
-(unless explicitly disabled).
+Squid supports both WCCPv1 and WCCPv2 by default (unless explicitly disabled).

 ### Configure Squid to accept and process the redirected port 80 connections